joenba7/joenba7.github.io/docs/posts/acer-aspire-one-tips-and-tricks.md

 So now we know that the drive has been assigned **/dev/sdb**.
 Let’s make the recovery usb drive then.

-WARNING: This next command will end up erasing your WHOLE drive, so be cautious when you type it.
-As root, type:

 ```
 1